fox-one/docs.pando.im/docs/lake/tutorials/listing.md

 4. Visit [this page](https://app.4swap.org/#/liquidity/create), choose two assets you want to add to the pool and tap `Pay` to create a pool.

 :::info
-It usually cost 1~3 days to wait for the pool to be created and approved by [MTG nodes](../key-concepts/4swap-mtg).
+It usually takes 1~3 days to wait for the pool to be created and approved by [MTG nodes](../key-concepts/4swap-mtg).
 If the request is not processed in 3 days, you will receive a refund.
 :::